morse-simulator/morse/doc/morse/user/tutorial_builder_api.rst

 Create your first simulation using the builder API
 ==================================================

-This is an extension of the current :doc:`tutorial <tutorial>` using the Morse-builder tool.
+This is an extension of the current :doc:`tutorial <tutorial>` using the Morse-builder tool to build your simulation (instead of the Blender graphical user-interface) and ROS as our middleware (instead of raw Socket).
+But the result will be the same!

 cf. https://github.com/pierriko/morse/blob/master/examples/morse/scenarii/ros_example.py